gonzae/modui-popup/README.md

 } );
 ```

-Note the two key-value pairs, `target` and `contents`. `target` specifies the DOM element beside which the popup will appear.
-Meanwhile, the `contents` will appear within the popup.
-You can assign `contents` as either a static string or a Backbone view instance.
+`contents` may either be a text/html string or a backbone view instance.

 If you are using [parcelify](https://github.com/rotundasoftware/parcelify) or [cartero](https://github.com/rotundasoftware/cartero), the modui-popup styles will automatically be included in your css output.
 Otherwise, you'll need to include `moduiPopup.css` in your project manually.

 ### ModuiPopup.open() options

-The ModuiPopup.open() method may be passed an options argument with the following properties.
+The `ModuiPopup.open()` method may be passed an options argument with the following properties.

-#### `target` (required)
+#### `target`

-Determines the element at which the popup will be pointed.
+(required) Determines the element at which the popup will be pointed.
 May be a jquery object representing a DOM element or an instance of a backbone view.

-#### `contents` (required)
+#### `contents`

-Determines the contents of the popup balloon.
+(required) Determines the contents of the popup balloon.
 May be a text or html string, or an instance of a backbone view.
-If an instance of a view, the view's render() function will be called automatically when the popup is shown.
+If an instance of a view, the view's `render()` function will be called automatically when the popup is shown.

-#### `position` (default: 'bottom center')
+#### `position`

-Determines the position of the popup relative to its target.
+(default: 'bottom center') Determines the position of the popup relative to its target.
 Valid positions are:

 * top left
 * top center